Johndsalas/haven_for_hope_evictions_project/README.md

 ## Goal

-Explore the relationship between evictions and homelessness, as measured by eviction cases and 311 service requests occurring in San Antonio in 2024, by evaluating their statistical relationship and visualizing their geospatial relationship
+Explore the relationship between evictions and homelessness by evaluating their statistical and geospatial relationship

 ## Research Questions